seunghy1468/seunghy1468/README.md

 * ✨ I held a bachelor's degree in CUK.
 (2015 - 2021)
 * 🔭 I’m currently a graduate student at IWCL in UNIST (2022 - )
 * 🌱 My major is wireless communications
-  - Especially, I'm currently studying FD MU-MIMO (Full Duplex Multi-user MIMO)
+  - Especially, I'm currently studying full duplex multi-user MIMO

 * 💬 How to reach me: seunghy@unist.ac.kr